Grenguar/aws-cdk-api-workshop/README.md

 This is the guide for creating your first CDK app with AWS Lambda behind the API Gateway.

+If you want to follow with the empty CDK project, you will need to go to branch - `1-init-cdk-app`.
+There are other branches related to lambda and api.

 ## Steps

 ### Environment Configuration